ThingSet/thingset.github.io/docs/2c_binary_mode.md

 # Binary Mode

 In the binary mode, the data is encoded using the CBOR format.
-The data structure is the same as in text mode, but numeric node IDs are used as identifiers by default instead of the node names.
+The data structure is the same as in text mode, but numeric object IDs are used as identifiers by default instead of the object names.

 The length of the entire request or response is not encoded in the ThingSet protocol, but can be determined from the CBOR format.
 Packet length as well as checksums should be encoded in lower layer protocols.
 It is assumed that the parser always receives a complete request.